Attentional Meta-learners for Few-shot Polythetic Classification: Experiments

+\textbf{Polythetic MNIST. } We evaluate the ability of the models to jointly extract high-level features and identify polythetic patterns.
+We build tasks (episodes) using MNIST digits \citep{lecun2010mnist}, where an example consists of 4 coloured digits (RGB).
+An example task is illustrated in Figure \ref{fig:polythetic_mnist} and further details are provided in Appendix \ref{app:example_poly_mnist}.
+For monothetic tasks, a single high-level feature (e.g. colour of the top-right digit) distinguishes classes.
+For polythetic tasks, class membership derives from XOR interactions over a subset of features, and the remainder are problem-irrelevant.
 Table \ref{tab:colourless_MNIST} shows the performances on three versions of the polythetic MNIST dataset: clean (excluding non-discriminative digits), colourless (task-irrelevant digits but no colour), and full (both task-irrelevant digits and colour).
 The models are trained on monothetic tasks and evaluated both on monothetic and polythetic tasks.
-We note that protonets excel at identifying monothetic features and ignoring non-discriminative features, but have a close to random performance on polythetic tasks.
+Protonets excel at identifying monothetic features and ignoring non-discriminative features, but have a close to random performance on polythetic tasks.
 Conversely, matching networks, which are polythetic classifiers by default, are highly sensitive to task-irrelevant features.
-The proposed approach can simultaneously detect salient features and perform polythetic classifications.
-Furthermore, as shown in Figure \ref{fig:line_plots}, our classifier exhibits robust performances when trained on varying rates of polythetic tasks in a second experiment.
+The proposed approach (FS) can simultaneously detect salient features and perform polythetic classifications.
+Furthermore, as shown in Figure \ref{fig:line_plots}, we found our classifier to be robust to the rate of polythetic tasks seen during training in a second experiment.

-\textbf{Multi-categorical pre-training.} In this experiment we first train a classifier in the multi-categorical setting for the full polythetic MNIST task.
-In this case there are no task-irrelevant digits or colours as the label describes all four digits with their colours: there are four 10-way labels for the digits ($\in \mathbb{R}^{4\times10}$) and four 3-way labels for the colours ($\in \mathbb{R}^{4\times3}$) for a combined multi-hot output vector $\in \mathbb{R}^{52}$.
-The model architectures match that used in the other experiments, see Appendix \ref{app:experimental_details}, other than adapting the MLP head that takes the flattened output from the convolutional network to fit the multi-categorical labels.
-The model is pre-trained over 800 batches of 16 examples drawn at random from the label combinations.
-In the multi-categorical pre-training, the model achieved a validation accuracy of $95.6\%$ on the digit labels and $100\%$ on the colour labels over 1600 validation examples.

-The pre-trained model was then used with prototypical and attentional classifiers in the polythetic MNIST few-shot classification setting discussed in Section \ref{sec:experiments} and detailed further in Appendix \ref{app:experimental_details}.
-We compared performance using the multi-headed softmax activations the model was pre-trained with and an elementwise sigmoid for both the monothetic and polythetic settings.
-The results are presented in Table \ref{tab:pre_train_multi}, and conform to the trend we see in other experiments: threshold classification has the advantage in monothetic tasks but perform no better than chance for polythetic tasks.
-Attentional classifiers are weaker in the monothetic setting, but more than make up for this defeict in the polythetic setting.